devacto/java-puzzles/01-conference-planner/README.md

 1. To get started, import the source code into Eclipse.
 Then, run the code.
     (in the menu bar, go to Run -> Run).
 2. When asked to enter the input file name, type in "testinput.txt"
 3. The output file produced is called "testinput_txt_schedule.txt"
+4. `io` folder contains input and output files

 ### Assumptions
 * Requires user input for the name of the input file.